PurvaRathi/Autonomous-Navigation-and-Obstacle-Detection/README.md

    - Moves backward for a short distance.
    - Turns left or right to avoid the obstacle.
 4. The rover resumes forward motion once the path is clear.

+Dynamic obstacle detection is not completed yet.
+Those codes will be updated soon.